Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Reinforcement learning

+RL algorithms can be categorized into \textit{value-based} and \textit{policy-based} learning methods \cite{sutton2018reinforcement}.
+Both approaches aim to maximize the return as explained above, but use different figures of merit to achieve this.
+Both approaches also have their disadvantages as we will see below, and which type of algorithm should be used depends on the environment at hand.
+In both cases, the function that models the agent's behavior in the environment is called the \textit{policy} $\pi(a|s)$, which gives the probability of taking action $a$ in a given state $s$.
+The main difference between the two approaches is how the policy is realized.
+In general, performance is evaluated based on a state-value function (or an action-value function, as we will see in \cref{sec:q-learning}) $V_{\pi}(s)$,

-which is the \textit{expected return} when following policy $\pi$ starting from state $s$, and one way to formulate the goal of a RL algorithm is to learn the optimal policy $\pi_*$ which maximizes the expected return for each state.
-Note that the task is to maximize an expected value, and that the reward $r_t$ in \cref{eq:return}, and therefore $G_t$ are random variables.
-There are a number of different flavors of RL algorithms, and we restrict our attention to a specific type of algorithm called \textit{Q-learning}.
+which is the \textit{expected return} when following policy $\pi$ starting from state $s$ at initial time step $t$, and the goal of a RL algorithm is to learn the optimal policy $\pi_*$ which maximizes the expected return for each state.